GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 ---
 ##### Postconditions
 ---
-A postcondition is a promise a function makes if and only off all preconditions are satisfied.
+A postcondition is a promise a function makes if and only if all preconditions are satisfied.
 ---
 ```c++
 int calculate_area(int length, int width)